UK prepares to host global leaders' gathering on AI

 The summit will be held at a deliberately symbolic location: Bletchley Park, where top British codebreakers cracked Nazi Germany's "Enigma" code, helping to hasten the end of World War II.

-From smartphones to airports, AI is already ubiquitous in everyday life, but its progress has accelerated in recent years with the development of technologies such as the ChatGPT conversational robot.
+From smartphones to airports, AI is already ubiquitous in everyday life, but its progress has accelerated with the development of technologies such as ChatGPT.

 "It's clear to me that what's going to happen in this year, in these next two, three years, in 200 years, (is that) historians will have a name for this period," Aldo Faisal, an AI and neuroscience professor, said at a briefing this month.